 Maxime Martine celebrates victory in DTM event in Moscow, 2014

 In 2016, Maxime again raced in selected Blancpain GT Series events, but DTM remained his main duty.
-Behind the wheel of BMW M4 DTM, Maxime Martin confirmed that he is one the leading drivers of the Bavarian manufacturer.
+Behind the wheel of the #36 BMW M4 DTM, he finished 8th in the DTM final standings in 2016, scoring no wins.